facelessuser/coloraide/docs/src/markdown/api/index.md

     `space`         |                      | Color space that the new color should be in.
     `wavelength`    |                      | A number indicating the wavelength to translate to a color `scale`         | `#!py True`          | Scale the color with a linear RGB color space as defined by `scale_space`.
+    `white`         | `#!py None`          | A tuple defining an arbitrary white point to be used as the reference for the wavelength.
     `scale_space`   | `#!py 'srgb-linear'` | If `scale` is enabled, `scale_space` defines the RGB color space in which the returned color should be scaled within.
 The color space should be a linear space for best results.
 If undefined, `srgb-linear` will be used.
+    `max_saturation`| `#!py False`         | Whether to return colors with maximum saturation, discarding luminance.
+This is enabled by default.
+    `clip_negative` | `#!py False`         | Enable simple clipping of negative values opposed to lifting the channels to eliminate the negative values before scaling.

 Return